 About the Author

-Marketing expert with over 4 years experience in developing digital capabilities within investment management companies.
+Marketing expert with experience in developing digital capabilities within investment management companies.
 Certificated expertise in social media, web, email, online advertising and digital performance marketing campaigns, both from a strategy and operational perspective.
 Also experienced in driving the digital marketing technology investment roadmap including CRM and automation tools.
 My know-how spans both B2B and B2C in the finance industry.